Infinitode/Infinitode/README.md

 ### Upcoming changes

-- Update to `PyWebScrapr` that automatically removes duplicates when scraping text.
+- Update to `PyWebScrapr`, which automatically removes duplicates when scraping text.
 - First official release of `Scriptify`, a free AI-powered writing tool.
 - Updates to `Dungen's API` and `Dungen AI` with new models.
 - Updates to `Python packages`, including DupliPy, CodeSafe, and others.